wechaty/docusaurus/docusaurus/docs/howto/event.md

 npm start
 ```

 But, before that we need to add events to the bot.
-Following are the below Events:
+See the following examples:
 </ol>

 ## Basic Events